rust-lang/book/nostarch/chapter09.md

-When the result is `Ok`, this code will return the inner `file` value out of the `Ok` variant, and we then assign that file handle value to the variable `f`.
+When the result is `Ok`, this code will return the inner `file` value out of the `Ok` variant, and we then assign that file handle value to the variable `greeting_file`.
 After the `match`, we can use the file handle for reading or writing.

 The other arm of the `match` handles the case where we get an `Err` value from `File::open`.
 In this example, we’ve chosen to call the `panic!` macro.
 If